VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 * Sit/Stand needs to come down in cost, be available in L and U shapes
 * Desks need built in wire management
 * Desks need to have pull outs

+As a final note, I realize not everyone has space for a massive desk, but in that case, I think things like [this folding desk (YouTube, DIY Persk)](https://www.youtube.com/watch?v=QaoFh1DH51U) should be more common.

 ### Your Audio Sucks